Space 2 Talk – support groups for parents & carers

-Space 2 Talk is for parents/ carers of children with additional needs to get support and advice in a relaxed and friendly atmosphere, no matter where you are on your SEN journey.
+Space 2 Talks is for parents/ carers of children with additional needs to get support and advice in a relaxed and friendly atmosphere, no matter where you are on your SEN journey.

 People come along to Space 2 Talk for many reasons, such as: